-Cours se Number: HEV0870 Occu pational Completion Point: A Care Worker 1 - 150 Hours - SOC Code 39-9011 05.10 Identify local community resources that provide help for the abused and the abuser.
+Cours e Number: HEV0870 Occu oational Completion Point: A Care Worker 1 - 150 Hours - SOC Code 39-9011 Omia 05.09 Identify the necessary information for completing a mock report of child abuse and neglect and how to submit the report.
+05.10 Identify local community resources that provide help for the abused and the abuser.
 05.11 Recognize the reporting requirements of at-risk children (i.e.: children in protective services, human trafficking, Riyla Wilson Act FS 39.604, etc.).
 05.12 Identify the examples of human trafficking and the physical and behavioral indicators associated.
 06.0 Identify principles of typical and atypical development (birth through age eight).
 The student will be able to: 06.01 Compare and contrast the characteristics of typical and atypical development.
 06.02 Describe the principles and stages of development.
 06.03 Describe the characteristic of children ages birth to eight in the following domains: physical development; approaches to learning; social and emotional; language and communication; and cognitive development and general knowledge.
 06.04 Discuss circumstances and factors that put a child at risk for developmental delays.
 06.05 Identify and describe theories of human development including cognitive psychosocial, socio-cultural, psychoanalytical, and behaviorist.
 07.0 Identify various observation and recording methods.
 The student will be able to: 07.01 Identify observation techniques and methods used in a child care setting.
 07.02 Discuss the differences between observations, screenings, developmental assessments, and developmental evaluations.
 07.03 Discuss the importance of including the family in the collection of information for observations.
 07.04 Identify the steps for conferring with parents when a developmental delay is suspected.
 07.05 Discuss the importance of confidentiality of child/family records.
 08.0 Recognize appropriate methods of guidance.
 The student will be able to: 08.01 Identify and describe methods of guidance of children's behavior at age-appropriate levels.
 08.02 Differentiate methods of direct and indirect guidance (i.e.: concepts of room arrangements, transitions, routines, etc.).
 08.03 Distinguish between appropriate/inappropriate methods of guiding behaviors by the child care professional.
-08.04 Discuss the importance of communicating with families regarding expectations of children's behavior (i.e.: NAEYC and DAP, etc.) guidelines.
+08.04 Discuss the importance of communicating with families regarding expectations of children's behavior (i.e.: NAEYC and DAP, etc.)

+Occu e Number: HEV0870 pational Completion Point: A Care Worker 1 - 150 Hours - SOC Code 39-9011 guidelines.
 09.0 Identify how nutrition, environment, heredity, and health status influence the development of the child.
-The student will be able to:

-Course Number: HEV0870 oational Completion Point: A Care Worker 1 - 150 Hours - SOC Code 39-9011 09.01 Investigate current information on child nutrition, the environment, heredity and discuss their effect upon the development of a child.
+The student will be able to: 09.01 Investigate current information on child nutrition, the environment, heredity and discuss their effect upon the development of a child.
 09.02 Discuss how a child's health status influences development.
 09.03 Describe the importance of physical fitness to health status and development.
 10.0 Demonstrate appropriate use of current technology utilized by child care professionals.
 The student will be able to: 10.01 Demonstrate appropriate use of technology by child care professionals (i.e.: online assessments, lesson plans, presentation software, etc.).
 10.02 Analyze appropriate uses of current technology in a child care setting.
 10.03 Identify and demonstrate proper use of Florida child care training website (www.myflorida.com/childcare).
 11.0 Define and demonstrate the components of an effective lesson plan.
 The student will be able to: 11.01 Create a developmentally appropriate learning activity.